We want to remove an objectionable shareholder from our co-op. How do we successfully use the Pullman proceeding?

 5. Call a meeting the right way

-• Give enough notice: Your co-op's by-laws specify how meetings of shareholders and of the board must be called.
-Shareholder meetings usually can’t be held unless the notice is sent at least 10 and no more than 40 days before the meeting.
-Board meetings usually can be called in a shorter period of time.
-Make sure that the notice is mailed or delivered in the manner required by the by-laws, too.
+“Shareholder meetings usually can’t be held unless the notice is sent at least 10 and no more than 40 days before the meeting,” Wagner says.
+Board meetings can usually be called in a shorter period of time.
+“Regardless, make sure that the notice is mailed or delivered in the manner required by the by-laws,” Wagner says.

-• Call the correct type of meeting: There are two types of meetings—regular and special.
-If the Pullman clause in the proprietary lease says that the vote to terminate must be held "at a meeting called for that purpose,” make sure that the meeting notice says it is a special meeting.
+Make sure you call the correct type of meeting: There are two types of meetings—regular and special.
+“If the Pullman clause in the proprietary lease says a vote to terminate must be held at a meeting called for that purpose, then you must do just that—make sure the meeting notice says it is a special meeting,” Wagner says.

-The specific charges in the notice should be reviewed and discussed and the tenant shareholder or his/her attorney should be given a complete opportunity to speak, and comment on or rebut the charges.
-It is best to have your attorney there to "neutralize" the tenant's attorney.
+“The specific charges in the notice should be reviewed and discussed and the tenant shareholder and their attorney should be given a complete opportunity to speak, and comment on or rebut the charges,” Wagner says.
+You will also want your co-op’s attorney present at the meeting.

 7. Serve a termination notice